Avon CBT : CBT in Bristol and North Somerset; Online CBT

 The basic concept of CBT is that our thoughts, emotions and feelings, along with the way we behave, are all connected together.
 Any changes in our thoughts, emotions and behaviour impact our whole life, either positively or negatively.

 “CBT with Simon helped me to learn and utilise strategies to manage my reactions to various situations and "triggers".
 I also learnt to recognise my disordered and negative thinking patterns, using CBT to change these destructive and incorrect thought processes into more positive ones.”
-CN
+CN (former client)

 CBT helps us to look objectively at the way we think and behave and supports us to change any negative thinking or behavioural patterns, where appropriate.